RobertTalbert/discretecs/MTH325-Fall2022/assignments/Proof problems.md

 - Your work must be **free from serious errors** in computation, logic, factual knowledge, and semantics.
 (See the [Specifications document](https://hackmd.io/lD6oyEN5RdiUi_wdg-rkZg) for descriptions of those.)
 - Your work must **look professional** and **explain your reasoning clearly**.
 Proofs that are just computations (a "wall of math") will need to be revised.

+Remember that **proofs are highly personalized, and the same statement can be proven many different ways**.
+A proof is just a clear, correct, and convincing explanation why a statement is always true.
+It does not have to conform to any particular method like induction, contradiction, etc. If you feel you can give an argument for why a statement below is true that is clear, correct, and convincing and it doesn't look like one of the basic arguments we explored in class, give it a try.

 Here are specific instructions on how to submit your work:

 - All Proof problems must be **typed** using a word processor or other computer program that allows for entry of mathematical notation.
 Microsoft Word, Google Docs, and Open Office Writer all have built-in equation editors you can use to insert mathematical notation.
 You can also use LaTeX if you know how.
 But, **no handwritten work is accepted** -- any submission that is handwritten will be marked "Revise" and returned without any feedback on the work itself.